 intrauterine insemination (IUI)The highest success rates in Europe

 Intrauterine insemination (IUI) is considered to be the least invasive of the assisted reproductive technology (ART) methods.
-Around the time woman's ovary releases one or more eggs the properly prepared sperm is placed directly in the uterus via the catheter to achieve fertilization.
+Around the time woman's ovary releases one or more eggs, properly prepared sperm is placed directly in the uterus via the catheter to achieve fertilization.

 There are two types of IUI procedures: